-For a relatively young company, I'll be keeping an eye on how Sundried develops their range and designs.
-Maybe their products will be great for me in future.
+For a relatively young company, I'll be keeping an eye on how Sundried develops its range and designs.
+Maybe its products will be great for me in future.

 A Little More About Sundried Ethical Activewear

-In the current marketplace it's easy to lose track of the fragile world we live.
-They aim to put together products that are anything but ordinary and are deeply passionate about charity.
-As a result for every purchase you can choose for Sundried to make a donation to the charity Water for Kids.
+In the current marketplace, it's easy to lose track of the fragile world we live in.
+Sundried aims to put together products that are anything but ordinary and is deeply passionate about charity.
+As a result for every purchase, you can choose for Sundried to make a donation to the charity Water for Kids.